Skip to navigation Skip to content

 Claiming Double Orphan Pension (DOP) 007-06010000

-This document outlines information on claiming Double Orphan Pension (DOP).
+This document details information on claiming Double Orphan Pension (DOP).

 Payment information

-DOP is a non-means tested payment made to new carers to help meet the costs of caring for a DOP child and is paid in addition to Family Tax Benefit (FTB).
+DOP is a regular non-means tested payment paid to carers to help meet the costs of caring for a DOP child.
+It is paid in addition to Family Tax Benefit (FTB).
 A DOP child must meet FTB child requirements.
 DOP can also be paid to an Approved Care Organisation (ACO).

 There are savings provisions to enable some customers to retain DOP or an additional component after changes were made to eligibility from 1 July 2008.